OpenBudget/budgetkey-data-pipelines/README.md

 - Try to understand where is the change that you want to make supposed to reside?
     - Is it related to one of the existing pipelines?
     - Is it something new altogether?
-- Find one or more similar existing pipelines and read their code to get some ideas, inspiration and know-how regarding our custom processors as well as
+- Find one or more similar existing pipelines and read their code to get some ideas, inspiration and know-how regarding our custom processors as well as common solutions to common problems.

 ## Common

+_TODO: Documenting our common processors_

 ## Quickstart

 ### Installation of the Package